sveetch/PO-Projects/README.rst

 **PO Projects** is a first attempt to build a PO file management factory, somehow like Transifex, but more simplest.

-Principle is to have a frontend board to create new PO project from a POT file to import, then add it and manage language translation and finally export all these PO to include it in your app (django or another).
+Principle is to have a frontend board to create new translation project from a POT file to import, manage translation catalogs (for languages) and finally export all these PO to include them in your app (django or another).

 **This is in alpha staging, models have just been created and are not stable yet, there is no documentation and frontend is far from e usable, you've be warned!**